Federal judge issues temporary injunction against USPS operational changes amid concerns about mail slowdowns

 The decision potentially casts the Postal Service into more tumult just as states have begun to send out mail ballots for the Nov.
 3 election.

-It’s unclear how the injunction will impact the mail system.
+It is unclear how the injunction will impact the mail system.
 The suit, filed by Washington state and 13 other states, sought a broad injunction prohibiting the Postal Service from implementing any of the operational changes, distribution center closures and the removal of mail sorting machines, or any other “change in the nature of postal services which will generally affect service on a nationwide or substantially nationwide basis” until the Postal Regulatory Commission weighs in with an advisory opinion.

 “I will issue a preliminary injunction essentially in the form presented by the states,” Bastian said in court.